Police Patrol Streets As Zimbabwe Begins Coronavirus Lockdown - UrduPoint

 "We have been waiting here for more than two hours but there are no buses," Jawure told AFP while standing with his wife and daughter beside a bulging suitcase.

-- 'Doomed' - In Zimbabwe's second largest city of Bulawayo, located in the southwest, police on horseback and others on bicycles were dispersing people at marketplaces.
+- 'Doomed' - In Zimbabwe's second city Bulawayo, located in the southwest, police on horseback and others on bicycles were dispersing people at marketplaces.

 Shoppers at a TM-PicknPay, a leading supermarket chain, were subjected to temperature checks before entering and those with high readings were denied entry.